-36. Insurance
+37. Insurance

-Allotment sites are used at your own risk and you are responsible for the health and safety of all visitors to your plot, whether they are invited or not.
+Allotment sites are used at your own risk, and you are responsible for the health and safety of all visitors to your plot, whether they are invited or not.

 It is recommended that each tenant takes up third party insurance which may be available individually or as a group on your site.
 You should check with your Site Secretary about the arrangements for Insurance.
-Insurance is normally included with membership to the National Allotments Association. (www.nsalg.org.uk)
+Insurance is normally included with membership to the National Allotment Society. https://thenas.org.uk/

-37. Trading
+38. Trading

-You cannot use your plot to sell produce for any trade or business.
+You cannot use your plot to grow or sell produce for any trade or business.